Network virtualisation is here to stay. Network operators and data centre owners have to address the issue of SDN/NFV.

 3) Security: To make the job of the network operator easier, many organisations centralise control of the SDN, but this also provides a single point of failure or target for a malicious attack.
 Considering how a controller would deal with outages and other situations that would require large scale traffic re-routing is a fundamental pre-install step.
 If someone gains access to your controller, could that intruder bring your network to its knees?

-4) Design – decide the best place to begin: Although SDN continues to be targeted at networks and data centre, as many of the benefits are obvious, there is a new focus on SDN for WAN.
+4) Design – decide the best place to begin: Although SDN continues to be targeted at networks and data centres, as many of the benefits are obvious, there is a new focus on SDN for WAN.
 WANs can also benefit greatly from the automation and simplified management of SDN.
 Major IT trends such as SaaS, private cloud and BYOD are stressing the quality of links in an enterprise WAN.
 WAN links also now require improved security, lower latency, higher reliability and support for multiple devices in multiple locations.
 SDN has the potential to assist enterprise IT in accomplishing this without expensive upgrades.
-It is important to be mindful of budget as well as architectural choices when defining the necessary policy rules strategic dimensioning.
+It is important to be mindful of the budget as well as architectural choices when defining the necessary policy rules strategic dimensioning.